Priya199522/Email-spam-Detector/README.md

 # Email-spam-Detector

-• The dataset is collected from web.
+• Collected an email dataset from the web and conducted comprehensive data cleaning and preprocessing to prepare it for analysis and modeling.

+• Performed Exploratory Data Analysis (EDA) to understand patterns in spam vs. non-spam emails using seaborn and matplotlib for visual insights.

-• The data was cleaned and processed and analysed before EDA.
+• Preprocessed text data by simplifying and converting it into numerical form (tokenization and vectorization).

-• Scikit learn, pandas, numpy, matplotlib and seaborn used for model building, analysis, predictive modelling and visualization.
-• Classified the emails, simplified the data.
-• Converted data into integers and build Logistic Regression model with 90% accuracy.
+• Used scikit-learn, pandas, and NumPy to build and train a Logistic Regression model, achieving 90% accuracy in classifying emails as spam or not.